 While the Ombuds Office can provide visitors with information and assistance in conflict management, visitors are solely responsible for deciding what action they wish to take and for managing their own conflicts.

-The Ombuds Office is not authorized to change management decisions or University policies/procedures.
-The Ombuds Office is not authorized to make any statements or commitments that bind the University, financially, contractually, or otherwise.
+The Ombuds Office is not authorized to unilaterally change management decisions or St. Jude policies/procedures.
+The Ombuds Office is not authorized to make any statements or commitments that bind St. Jude, financially, contractually, or otherwise.